Molten metal is poured into a desired geometrical shape mould cavity and cooled to produce a solidified object in metal casting.

-Primarily casting produces ingots and shapes.
-An Ingot is a casting produced into a simple shape and intended for further processing such as metal extrusion, forging etc. Shape casting is for near or net shape castings to produce complex geometries which are closer to the final part.
+Primarily, casting produces ingots and shapes.
+An ingot is a casting produced into a simple shape intended for further processing, such as metal extrusion and forging.
+Shape casting is for near or net shape castings to produce complex geometries closer to the final part.

-Metal casting can be divided into two groups by the basic nature of the mould design. ie Expendable mould and permanent mould casting.
-It can also further subdivided into groups depending on its pattern material
+Metal casting falls into two groups by the fundamental nature of the mould design. i.e. expendable mould and permanent mould castings.
+It can be further subdivided into groups depending on its pattern material.

 - Permanent mould